 - Combination of diverse brain data ‒ the collection of which varies in technology, methodology, and context ‒ in order to make useable such data by a broader research community and to enable novel kinds of brain-behavior computational modeling.

 - Integration of heterogeneous human data ‒ neural, cognitive, behavioral, economic, spatial ‒ in ways that foster large-scale behavioral modeling.
 This could also incorporate networking tools into many aspects of human data analysis, including population migration and disaster response.

 - Linkage among social, behavioral, or economic datasets in ways that accommodate the imputation of ambiguous or nonexistent metadata and address the tradeoff between privacy and accuracy.
 Because of the transient complexity of human behavior, solutions are needed to account for data aggregation when researchers are unable to make observations or perform experiments more than once under identical circumstances.
 Specific challenges for solution include identifying co-factors, specifying models, sampling strategies, checking robustness, triaging data, and drawing causal inferences.

-Other NSF science and engineering directorates and offices not listed above (Directorate for Engineering, Directorate for Geosciences, Office of Integrative Activities 5 , Office of International Science and Engineering) encourage proposals in any of the disciplines they support.
+Other NSF science and engineering directorates and offices not listed above (Directorate for Biological Sciences, Directorate for Engineering, Office of Integrative Activities,5 Office of International Science and Engineering) encourage proposals in any of the areas that they support.

 Please note that the CESER program supports creation of CI for the benefit of research, but does not support activities aimed at conducting the targeted discovery-oriented research activities themselves including but not limited to creation of datasets or creation or maintenance of databases or repositories; proposers are discouraged from including these activities in their proposals beyond a limited degree of data collection that is necessary to verify the performance of the CI.